 “A striking cathedral blending Gothic and Renaissance styles with a grand dome, exquisite sculptures, and stained glass — just steps from the shores of Lake Como.”

-The Treasury Museum within the Duomo showcases sacred relics, embroidered vestments, medieval manuscripts, and ancient liturgical books that reveal the city's spiritual heritage.
+The Treasury Museum within the cathedral exhibits sacred artifacts, embroidered vestments, medieval manuscripts, and ancient liturgical books.
+These treasures reveal the city of Como's spiritual heritage and devotion.
+Visitors can explore the cathedral’s history and culture in depth through this collection.

 How to Get There